andreykaipov/goobs/README.md

-It's a Go client for [obsproject/obs-websocket](https://github.com/obsproject/obs-websocket), allowing us to interact with OBS Studio from Go.
+It's a Go client for [obsproject/obs-websocket](https://github.com/obsproject/obs-websocket), allowing us to interact with OBS Studio from Go!

 ## installation

-To add this client library to your module, simply `go get` it like any other Go module after you've initialized your own:
+To add this library to your module, simply `go get` it like any other Go module after you've initialized your own:

 ```console
 ❯ go mod init blah